Geographical Sciences (Physical Geography)Find a programme

 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

-The school's physical geography research is focused on a number of themes which are based on UK Research Council priority areas and the interests of industrial and other stakeholders.
-These themes are reflected in our three research groups:
+The school's physical geography research is focused on a number of themes.
+These are based on UK Research Council priority areas and the interests of industrial and other stakeholders.
+Our three research groups are:

 Global Environmental Change

-The Bristol Research Initiative for the Dynamic Global Environment (BRIDGE) group aims to improve the understanding of natural climate and environmental variability and the relationship between global carbon cycling and climate, and to use this knowledge to improve our predictions of future change and its impacts on all aspects of ecosystems and human society.
+The Bristol Research Initiative for the Dynamic Global Environment (BRIDGE) group aims to improve the understanding of natural climate and environmental variability and the relationship between global carbon cycling and climate.
+This knowledge is used to improve our predictions of future change and its impact on all aspects of ecosystems and human society.

-The Bristol Glaciology Centre leads world-class research into ice sheet processes, subglacial environments, and sea level change.
-Their aim is to increase our understanding of the present, past and future behaviour of ice sheets and glaciers, and the links between the cryosphere, oceans and atmosphere under changing climatic conditions.
+The Bristol Glaciology Centre leads world-class research into ice sheet processes, subglacial environments and sea level change.
+Their aim is to increase understanding of the present, past and future behaviour of ice sheets and glaciers, and the links between the cryosphere, oceans and atmosphere under changing climatic conditions.

-The research interests of the Hydrology Research Group focus on the modelling of hydrologic and hydraulic problems using advanced numerical methods.
-They particularly specialise in modelling river flooding, water quality monitoring, uncertainty analysis techniques, catchment and hillslope transport processes combined with field monitoring and large-scale experimental work.
+The Hydrology Research Group focuses on research into the modelling of hydrologic and hydraulic problems using advanced numerical methods.
+In particular, it specialises in modelling river flooding, water quality monitoring, uncertainty analysis techniques, catchment and hillslope transport processes combined with field monitoring and large-scale experimental work.

-Students who complete a PhD in Physical Geography typically move on to careers in academia (postdoctoral research, lectureships); further research in government or private institutes; environmental consultancy; teaching; civil service;, computer programming; and IT consultancy.
+Students who complete a PhD in Physical Geography typically move on to careers in academia (postdoctoral research, lectureships), further research in government or private institutes, environmental consultancy, teaching, the civil service, computer programming or IT consultancy.

 Professor Alexandre Anesio, (Professor), Low-temperature biogeochemistry; photochemistry; polar microbiology; transformations of dissolved organic matter.